 If you are rebuilding and live in a flood-prone area, consider the following ideas to make your home less vulnerable to future flooding events:

 - Consider elevating your home to prevent significant water damage.

-- If possible, also consider elevating the heating and cooling systems, as well as your water heater and electrical panel.
+- Consider elevating the heating and cooling systems, your water heater, and your electrical panel, if possible.

-- Consider installing water-resistant building materials, such as tile or sealed concrete for floors and waterproof wallboard.
+- Consider installing water-resistant building materials for floors and waterproof wallboards, such as tile or sealed concrete.

 - Consider metal or glass furniture where appropriate.

 - Check the slope of the landscape near your home.
 Does it slope away from your house?
 Consider enhancing drainage so that water is diverted from your home’s foundation.

 To protect your home against damage if your forecast calls for heavy rain, wind, and flooding:

 - Clean your gutters and downspouts.
 Under normal conditions, gutters and downspouts are vital, diverting rainwater away from your home’s exterior and foundation.
 Make sure these areas are clear of leaves and other debris so that they can serve their purpose in the event of sudden or significant rainfall.